Nick Pratto Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 11th in MLB.
+- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 13th in MLB.

-- The Rays have a 3.56 team ERA that ranks second among all league pitching staffs.
+- The Rays' 3.63 team ERA ranks second among all MLB pitching staffs.

-- Rays pitchers combine to surrender the seventh-fewest home runs in baseball (78 total, one per game).
+- Rays pitchers combine to rank 11th in baseball in home runs given up (81 total, one per game).

-- Chirinos (3-2) takes the mound for the Rays in his fourth start of the season.
-He's put together a 2.72 ERA in 43 2/3 innings pitched, with 20 strikeouts.
+- Glasnow makes the start for the Rays, his sixth of the season.
+He is 2-1 with a 4.97 ERA and 33 strikeouts in 25 1/3 innings pitched.

-- The righty last appeared on Sunday against the San Diego Padres, when he tossed 4 2/3 innings, allowing three earned runs while giving up six hits.
+- His last appearance came on Tuesday against the Baltimore Orioles, when the righty went 4 1/3 innings, surrendering six earned runs while giving up six hits.

-- In 10 games this season, the 29-year-old has a 2.72 ERA and 4.2 strikeouts per nine innings, while giving up a batting average of .196 to opposing batters.
+- In five games this season, the 29-year-old has an ERA of 4.97, with 11.7 strikeouts per nine innings.
+Opponents are hitting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.